QuantEcon/lecture-julia.myst/lectures/software_engineering/testing.md

 ```

-While it will add the package to the `Project.toml`, that unlike the previous package operation, this will not install any new packages.
+While it will add the package to the `Project.toml`, unlike the previous package operation, this will not install any new packages.
 The reason is that `Distributions.jl` was already in the manifest as a dependency of `Expectations.jl` - and hence the network of packages already supports it.

 Next, modify the `src/MyProject.jl` to include